khadyyade/DuoSync/README.md

 ## Usage

-Currently, you can run the script with predefined paths by editing the variables at the bottom of `duosync.py`:
+For the moment, you can run the script with predefined paths by editing the variables at the bottom of `duosync.py`:

 ```bash
 python3 duosync.py